pokeclicker/pokeclicker-wiki/data/Items/Moon Ball.md

 | Third Quarter | +10% |
 | Waning Crescent | +5% |

-When attempting to catch certain Pokémon with a Moon Ball an additional +10% bonus is also applied up to a maximum of +20%, these Pokémon are:
+In addition to the above, when attempting to catch certain Pokémon with a Moon Ball a further +10% bonus is also applied up to a maximum of +20%, these Pokémon are:
 Nidoran, Nidorina, Nidorino, Nidoqueen, Nidoking, Clefairy, Clefable, Jigglypuff, Wigglytuff, Cleffa, Igglybuff, Skitty, Delcatty, Munna, and Musharna